Casio Tough Solar Watch Review

 The G-Shock Mudmaster is one of Casio’s highest end watches available, and as such comes with that type of price tag.
 If you’re after one of the best highly functional rugged watches to stand out to any job, then this is more than likely the perfect watch for you.

 The Casio Mudmaster was designed for people whose work takes them into piles of rubble, dirt, and debris.
 It has a special vibration-resistant construction that allows it to continue working even when operating heavy machinery like cutters, drills and more to clear away large obstacles.
-It has a mud resistance construction that helps to ensure nothing gets into the watch and effects its running when the down and dirty work takes you deep into sludge and muck.
+It has a mud resistance construction that helps to ensure nothing gets into the watch and affects its running when the down and dirty work takes you deep into sludge and muck.

 They’ve achieved this Mud resistant design using multiple gaskets on the pipes that guide buttons and shafts.
 These pipes protect the buttons from impact as well as enhancing the operation of the buttons.
-The screw-in force of the screw lock bezel on an internal fasket is also used to increase the mud resistance.
+The screw-in force of the screw lock bezel on an internal gasket is also used to increase the mud resistance.
 The new design of the bezel structure also lets you visually check whether the bezel has actually been screwed down adequately.

 As is common with G-Shock watches this timepiece has an oversized design with a 51mm stainless steel and resin casing that has a thickness of 15mm.
 The strap is made of rubber which as a processed surface to resemble a cloth band texture.
 It fastens with a buckle style clasp.